dapr/docs/howto/configure-mtls/README.md

-# Setup and Configure Mutual TLS
+# Setup and configure mutual TLS

 Dapr supports in-transit encryption of communication between Dapr instances using Sentry, a central Certificate Authority.